 W. Lee DobbinsShareholder

-Mr. Dobbins practices in the areas of zoning, land use and commercial real estate transactions.
+Lee Dobbins Is the Managing Shareholder of Dean Mead’s Fort Pierce office.
+He practices in the areas of zoning, land use and commercial real estate transactions in the Fort Pierce, Stuart and Port St. Lucie communities.
 He represents property owners in the acquisition and development of land, including negotiating complex purchase contracts, due diligence, financing, title issues, closings and obtaining zoning and land use and site plan approvals from the local municipalities.
 Mr. Dobbins has assisted clients in taking residential, commercial and mixed-use developments from the purchase of raw land through obtaining final development approvals.
-He also has experience in obtaining economic development incentive grants and tax abatements, resolving utility issues, concurrency, debt restructuring transactions and drafting and negotiating complex commercial leases.
+He also has experience in obtaining economic development incentive grants and tax abatements, resolving utility issues, concurrency, debt restructuring transactions and drafting and negotiating complex commercial leases throughout the Treasure Coast.

-- Obtained approval of a 78 unit townhome community in St. Lucie County.
+- Obtained approval of The Atlantic, an $80M ocean-front luxury drug and alcohol treatment facility in St. Lucie County.

 - Obtained approval of a 645 acre aggregates mine in western St. Lucie County.

-- Obtained development approvals for a 341 acre waterfront community in the City of Port St. Lucie.
+- Obtained development approvals and resolved permitting issues for the Tesoro Preserve and Ravello waterfront communities in the City of Port St. Lucie.

-- Assisted the developer of a ranch community in Martin County in obtaining development approvals.
+- Assisted the developer of the Martin County Ranch Community in obtaining development approvals.

-- Assisted a company in obtaining approvals and incentive grants to build a new manufacturing plant in Okeechobee County.
+- Assisted a company in obtaining approvals and incentive grants to build a roof tile manufacturing plant in Okeechobee County.

-- Assisted companies in obtaining state and local government incentives and tax exemptions for expansions and relocations.
+- Assisted several companies in obtaining state and local government incentive grants and tax exemptions for expansions and relocations.

 Professional and Civic Activities